 During a prior year, the Authority received a contribution of \$370,904 from a local non-profit corporation, subject to the Authority agreeing to restrict the funds for use as capital grants to assist local non-profit organizations providing services which improve the health and wellbeing of residents of Escambia County.
-During the years ended September 30, 2018, the Authority expensed \$28,463 in funding for grants from the restricted contribution.
-The Authority did not expense any portion of the remaining funding during the year ended September 30, 2019.
-At September 30, 2019 and 2018, \$50,692 was available for funding additional capital grants and is presented as restricted net position.
+The Authority did not expense any funding for grants from the restricted contribution during the years ended September 30, 2020 and 2019.
+At September 30, 2020 and 2019, \$50,692 was available for funding additional capital grants and is presented as restricted net position.